BasharNobeh/Mynotes/code-401-python/class-03/README.md

     }
     return false;
 }

 ```
-- O(N²) : O(n²) means that the calculation runs in quadratic time, which is the squared size of the input data
+- O(N²) : O(n²) means that the calculation runs in quadratic time, which is the squared size of the input data<br>
 > Example :
 ```

 bool ContainsDuplicates(IList<string> elements)
 {
     for (var outer = 0; outer < elements.Count; outer++)